Site Replication

 All sites must use the same Identity Provider.
 Site replication supports the included AIStor IDP, OIDC, or LDAP.

-All sites must have a matching and consistent Object Store version.
-Configuring replication between sites with mismatched Object Store versions may result in unexpected or undesired replication behavior.
+All sites must have a matching and consistent AIStor version.
+Configuring replication between sites with mismatched AIStor versions may result in unexpected or undesired replication behavior.

-You should also ensure the mc version used to configure replication closely matches the minio server version.
+You should also ensure the mc version used to configure replication closely matches the AIStor server version.

 Site replication requires Bucket Versioning and enables it for all created buckets automatically.
 You cannot disable versioning in site replication deployments.